2023 Best Physics Schools in Minnesota

 Top Minnesota Schools in Physics

-Our analysis found University of Minnesota - Twin Cities to be the best school for physics students who want to pursue a degree in Minnesota.
-Located in the city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.
+Our 2023 rankings named University of Minnesota - Twin Cities the best school in Minnesota for physics students.
+Located in the large city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

 After completing their degree, physics graduates from UMN Twin Cities carry an average student debtload of $24,600.